thdotnet/azure-docs.pt-br/articles/azure-monitor/app/pricing.md

 ## <a name="pricing-model"></a>Modelo de preços

-O preço do [aplicativo Azure][start] insights é baseado no volume de dados ingerido.
+O preço do [aplicativo Azure insights][start] é baseado no volume de dados ingerido.
 Cada recurso do Application Insights é cobrado como um serviço separado e contribui para a cobrança da sua assinatura do Azure.

 ### <a name="data-volume-details"></a>Detalhes do volume de dados